aglavic/plotpy/README.txt

 The next releases will hopefully come in about 2-3 month cycles.
 At the moment I have these plans for the future releases:

-  v0.6 stable)
-        - a lot of bugfixing
-        - improve comments
-        - testing, testing, testing
+  v0.7)  - convert the program to the wxWidgets backend to make the program
+              accessible under OSX, too.
+        - replace the multiplot functionality by a plot dialog which is easier to use and has additional functionality as to plot more than one column of a file

-  v0.7) - setting up proper printing dialog
+        - setting up proper printing dialog
         - more error handling
         - save more settings in the config file, savable window profiles
         - open the gui without any file
         - combine data from different files together
-        - plot more then one column of a sequence in one plot
         - increase command line functionality

   v0.8) - include powder diffractometer format and interface to fullprof